Tauqeer-Ahmed-99/AutoPi-Hub/README.md

 ### Part 1: Setting up the Local Server on Raspberry Pi

-1. **Purchase a Raspberry Pi (or similar device)** that can run a Python server and has GPIO pins to connect physical devices.
+1. **Raspberry Pi (or similar device)** that can run a Python server and has GPIO pins to connect physical devices.
-2. **Install the OS** on the Raspberry Pi:
+2. **Install the Official Debian OS** on the Raspberry Pi:

    - Follow the official Raspberry Pi guidelines to install the Debian OS provided by the Raspberry Pi Foundation.
    - During installation, **set the hostname to `rpi`** for ease of access.
+   - Any Linux Operating System with other devices are supported.

 3. **Login to Raspberry Pi**: